alecramsay/REmake/docs/characters.md

 ## Character Classes

-To match one of many possible characters, you can specify a character class as a series characters and/or character ranges:
+To match one of many possible characters, you can specify a character class as a series characters and/or ranges of characters:

 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" class="railroad-diagram" width="672.5" height="126" viewBox="0 0 672.5 126">
   <g transform="translate(.5 .5)">